Allergic to semen?

 I am not actually worried but simply curious.
 When petting with my boyfriend and getting in contact with his sperm, my skin turns slightly red where his cum touches me.
 Am I allergic, or is there perhaps any other explanation?
 I am 24 years old and female.

 Dear Sex Flush,

-It sounds like your symptoms aren't very severe.
-However, if you develop more serious reactions or suspect you might have an STI, you may want to see a health care provider.
-Until then, hopefully you can reassure your boyfriend that semen allergies aren't personal, and really, you're flushing with delight in his presence.
+You note that you aren't worried about this right now.
+However, if you develop more serious reactions or suspect you might have an STI, you may want to seek out some further guidance from a medical professional.
+Until then, hopefully you can reassure your boyfriend that the redness isn't personal, and more often that not, you're flushing with delight in his presence.